 Pets can cost a lot of money to feed, groom, keep them vaccinated etc. Make sure you understand just how much a pet will cost before you get one or give them as a gift.

 Moving home is exciting but expensive.
 When you move in you may have to buy:

 You may also be able to collect some items through recycling sites including:

 Kent County Councils Support and Advice Service may also be able to help.

-Once you know, or have estimated the costs of running your home, you may want to use a budget calculator like the one on the This is Money website, to help you keep track.
+Once you know, or have estimated the costs of running your home, you may want to use a budget calculator like the one on This is Money, to help you keep track.
 Alternatively you can download Martin Lewis' budgeting spreadsheet from the Money Saving Website.

 The Money Advice Service provides information on ways to cut costs on your home phone and broadband, gas and electricity, water bill and cheaper holidays.

 A credit report is like your financial passport and contains lots of important pieces of information.
 Companies carry out credit checks and make decisions about you all the time, from approving a credit card or loan to giving you a mobile phone contract.